-I was completely awestruck while watching her meditating & performing poojas at the age of 8.
+We, as children, were completely awestruck watching her meditating & performing pooja.
 Hope I would also follow her footsteps when I grow old!
 Now lets prepare Ayurvedic Lemonade :

 Time Taken: 5 min